DimonSmart/Utils.Progress/README.md

 - **Subtask Measurement**: Measure and analyze the time taken by different components of your process
 - **Estimated Completion Time**: Get real-time predictions of when the entire operation will finish
 - **Performance Analysis**: Calculate average times for individual subtasks and iterations
+- **Sliding Window Analysis**: Get more accurate time estimates by using recent iterations (rather than all iterations) for calculations

 ## Installation